Ryedale District: Derivation of name

 The name refers to the River Rye and was previously used for the Ryedale wapentake of Yorkshire, which covered roughly the same area.
-The non-metropolitan district was formed on 1 April 1974, under the Local Government Act 1972, and was a merger of urban district of Norton and Norton Rural District, from the historic East Riding of Yorkshire, along with the urban districts of Malton and Pickering with Flaxton Rural District, Helmsley Rural District, Kirkbymoorside Rural District, Malton Rural District and Pickering Rural District, all from the North Riding of Yorkshire.

 History

 In the Middle Ages, there were markets in several Ryedale towns; Malton, Pickering, Kirkbymoorside, and Helmsley.
 A monastery was built at Lastingham in 654.
 Over the centuries, Celts, Romans and Anglo Saxons all inhabited the area around Pickering.
 The district had many ancient Saxon churches and some can still be visited, including St Peter's in Scrayingham, St Martin's in Wharram Percy, St Martins in Bulmer, St Helens in Amotherby, All Saints in Appleton-le-Street, St Peter and St Paul's Church, Pickering, All Saints in Hovingham, Holy Trinity in Stonegrave, St Gregory's Minster, Kirkdale built around 1055-1065, All Saints in Sinnington and St Andrews in Ailsby/Middleton.
 The Kirkdale sundial above St Gregory's door dates to the 11th century (c.
 1055 to 1065).

-Several abbeys and priories were also built in the 12th century, including Kirkham Priory, the very large Byland Abbey, Ampleforth Abbey, now the site of the Catholic Ampleforth College, and the finest ruined abbey in Yorkshire, Rievaulx Abbey near Helmsley; it was seized in 1538 during the dissolution of the monasteries.
-All can be seen but all except Ampleforth are ruins.
+Several abbeys and priories were also built in the 12th century, including Kirkham Priory, the very large Byland Abbey, and the finest ruined abbey in Yorkshire, Rievaulx Abbey near Helmsley; it was seized in 1538 during the dissolution of the monasteries.
+All can be seen but all are ruins.
+Ampleforth Abbey and the Catholic Ampleforth College were acquired by the English Congregation of Benedictines in 1802.

 Ryedale has two impressive castles, both now ruins.
 The traditional style Pickering Castle was a royal hunting lodge with a moat, while Helmsley Castle was a fine medieval structure with double earthworks.
 The latter was extensively damaged during the Civil War, in 1644.

-Council

-Abolition
+Ryedale District Council was established on 1 April 1974 under the Local Government Act 1972, and was a merger of urban district of Norton and Norton Rural District, from the historic East Riding of Yorkshire, along with the urban districts of Malton and Pickering with Flaxton Rural District, Helmsley Rural District, Kirkbymoorside Rural District, Malton Rural District and Pickering Rural District, all from the North Riding of Yorkshire.
+Ryedale District Council elections were held every four years.
+The district lost about half of its population in 1996, when an expanded City of York became a unitary authority area, specifically the parishes of Clifton Without, Earswick, Haxby, Heworth Without, Holtby, Huntington, Murton, New Earswick, Osbaldwick, Rawcliffe, Skelton, Stockton-on-the-Forest, Strensall, Towthorpe, and Wigginton.
+According to the 2001 census, those parishes that were moved into York had a combined population of 50,163, while the population of those parishes remaining in Ryedale district, which numbered 50,872.

 In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county would be reorganised into a unitary authority.
 Ryedale District Council was abolished and its functions transferred to a new single authority for the non-metropolitan county of North Yorkshire.

-York Unitary Authority

-The district lost about half its population in 1996, when an expanded City of York became a unitary authority area, specifically the parishes of Clifton Without, Earswick, Haxby, Heworth Without, Holtby, Huntington, Murton, New Earswick, Osbaldwick, Rawcliffe, Skelton, Stockton-on-the-Forest, Strensall, Towthorpe, and Wigginton.
-According to the 2001 census, those parishes that were moved into York had a combined population of 50,163, compared to the population of those parishes remaining in Ryedale district, which numbered 50,872.